 Before you start with machine downtime analysis it is important to have a system in place that automatically monitors when your machines are not working.
-If you don’t have one yet, then Evocon is one of the easiest and simplest ways to accomplish this.
+If you don’t have one yet, Evocon is one of the easiest and simplest ways to accomplish this.
 The next step is to start gathering data on machine breakdown reasons.

 The biggest benefit of registering breakdown reasons is that it enables you to understand the reasons behind your availability losses.
-Once you have that procedure in place you can greatly improve the quality of your machine downtime analysis.
+Once you have that procedure in place, you can greatly improve the quality of your machine downtime analysis.
 Furthermore, knowing the details of your downtime is a big step towards improving your OEE.

 Start right with machine downtime analysis